-5.1.1 Time Synchronization
+5.1.1 Time Synchronization.
 System initialization begins with time synchronization.
-Several schemes proposed recently are able to achieve a high synchronization precision, however they do not match well with our system requirements.
+Several schemes proposed recently are able to achieve a high synchronization precision, however they do not match well with VigilNet requirements.
 GPS-based schemes typically achieve persistent synchronization with a precision of about 200 ns.
 However, GPS devices are expensive and bulky.
-The reference broadcast scheme (RBS) proposed in [5] maintains information relating the phase and frequency of each pair of clocks in the neighborhood of a node.
+The reference broadcast scheme (RBS) proposed in [Elson and Romer 2002] maintains information relating the phase and frequency of each pair of clocks in the neighborhood of a node.
 The relation is then used to perform time conversion when comparing the timestamps of two different nodes.
-While RBS achieves a precision of about 1 $\mu$ s, the message overhead in maintaining the neighborhood information is high and may not be energy-efficient in large systems.
+While RBS achieves a precision of about 1 μ s, the message overhead in maintaining the neighborhood information is high and may not be energy-efficient in large systems.

-We argue that fine-grained clock synchronization [5] achieved by costly periodic beacon exchanges may not be suitable for the energy-constrained surveillance system.
-Moreover continuous adjustment through beaconing in these solutions defeats our purpose of stealthiness.
-In our system, we value energy-efficiency and stealthiness above high synchronization precision.
-Therefore, we use a lightweight scheme that synchronizes the motes only during initialization phase, using a synchronization beacon broadcast by the base station at the beginning of each initialization cycle.
+We argue that fine-grained clock synchronization achieved by costly periodic beacon exchanges may not be suitable for the energy-constrained surveillance system.
+Moreover continuous adjustment through beaconing in these solutions [Elson and Romer 2002] defeats our purpose of stealthiness.
+In our system, we value energyefficiency and stealthiness above high synchronization precision.
+Therefore, we modified the FTSP time synchronization protocol [Maroti et al. 2004] to synchronize the motes only during the initialization phase, using a synchronization beacon broadcast by the base station at the beginning of each initialization cycle.
 Since the underlying MAC layer provided by TinyOS does not guarantee reliable delivery, the base station retransmits the synchronization beacon multiple times.
-Receivers take the timestamp from the beacon plus a transmission delay as their own local time.
-The synchronization beacons are propagated across the network through limited flooding with timestamp values reassigned at intermediate motes immediately prior to transmission.
+The synchronization beacons are propagated across the network through limited flooding with timestamp values reassigned at intermediate motes immediately prior to the transmission of the timestamp.
+This eliminates the uncertainty in MAC contention delay.
+Receivers take the timestamp from the beacon plus a fixed hardware delay as their own local time.
 To satisfy the stealthiness requirement, we confine time synchronization within the initialization phase.
-The timer drift accumulated overtime is rectified by a new system cycle.
+The timer drift that accumulates over time is rectified by a new system cycle (i.e., a repeated initialization phase).
+For our system, such re-initializations occur about once per day.

-5.1.2 Diffusion Tree Creation

-While the primary purpose of the synchronization message is to coordinate the clocks of the motes, it also serves as an exploratory message for motes to set up reverse routes to the base station, like the technique used by directed diffusion [15].
+5.1.2 Diffusion Tree Creation.
+While the primary purpose of the synchronization message is to coordinate the clocks of the motes, it also serves as an exploratory message for motes to set up reverse routes to the base station, like the technique used by directed diffusion [Intanagonwiwat et al. 2000].
 The route that is set up during the propagation of the time synchronization message is essentially a diffusion tree rooted at the base station.
 The decision to use a diffusion tree is made based on several observations.
 1) Sent along with the time synchronization operation, it is nearly free of cost in communication and code memory.
 2) It allows any leaf motes to go to sleep without disrupting communication of other motes.